2016 Sydney City Council election

-Council elections were held in 2016 in Sydney to elect the Sydney City Council.
-The elections coincided with the 2016 New South Wales local elections.
+The 2016 Sydney City Council election was held on 10 September 2016 to elect nine councillors and a lord mayor to the City of Sydney.
+The election held as part of the statewide local government elections in New South Wales, Australia.

 Clover Moore was re-elected Lord Mayor of Sydney.

 Background

-Clover Moore, an independent who has served as Lord Mayor since 2004, successfully won the last election, held in 2012.
+Clover Moore, an independent had served as Lord Mayor since 2004 and had won the last election, held in 2012.

 In 2014, she did not declare her candidacy, prompting many to believe she would not run.

 Many parties, namely the Liberals, used the slogan "No Moore" in their election campaigns.

-Moore successfully won a fourth consecutive term in office.
+Moore won a fourth consecutive term in office.

 Electoral system

 Unlike other councils in Sydney and elsewhere in Australia, the Sydney City Council has no wards.